-Now is the time to make a plan – before it’s too late.
-If you live along the Gulf of Mexico or East Coast and don’t have a plan, I hope this post will prepare you.
-Sit down with your family and figure something out – now.
+In the Eastern Caribbean and along the U.S. East Coast, the busiest part of hurricane season tends to come between mid-August and mid-September.
+Now, early in the season, is the time to make a plan to stay safe if a hurricane approaches your area.
+If you live along the U.S. East Coast or Gulf of Mexico – and don’t have a plan – I hope this post will prepare you.
+Sit down with your family and figure something out, now.

+Create a supply kit.
 According to the National Hurricane Center, your family should have a supply kit.
+Find a complete list for supply kits here.
+The kit should include items such as:

 - One gallon of water per person daily for up to a week.

-- Food for a week.
+- Non-perishable food and medicine to last each person in your family for a minimum of one week.
 Canned food and juices work really well.
 Make sure you have a manual can opener and other utensils needed for cooking food.

 - Blankets and pillows